Kent-Na/cat_neko_controller/readme.txt

 };

 dx, dy and dz are step count of stepping motor on each axis.
-Movement speeds is determined by dt parameter witch specifies total duration. dt must be greater or equal to any of dx, dy or dz, or fail to execute request.
+Movement speeds is determined by dt parameter witch specifies total duration. dt must be greater or equal to any absolute value of dx, dy or dz, or fail to execute request.
 In this case request result message with result value -1 will be sent from the controller.

-The controller will responds with "request result" and "request complete" massage.

-[move request message]

-message_type = 0x11
-message_length = 4 byte

-message_contents =
-struct{
-    int8_t signal_0;
-    int8_t signal_1;
-    int8_t signal_2;
-    int8_t signal_3;
-};

 The controller will responds with "request result" and "request complete" massage.